Home

 • Start the program editor with the "VIDLE for Python" shortcut on the desktop

 or on the Start menu.
+Do not use the Python IDLE editor with VPython 6.

 • Press F5 to run (or use the Run menu).